Urinary Tract Infections and

 Back to top of page

-In January 2012, the Centers for Medicare and Medicaid Services (CMS) will begin requiring acute care hospitals participating in their Inpatient Prospective Payment System (IPPS) to report CAUTIs in adult and pediatric intensive care units.
-In October 2012, CMS will also begin requiring reporting of CAUTIs in inpatient rehabilitation facilities.
-These data will be made publicly available on Hospital Compare.
+In January 2012, the Centers for Medicare and Medicaid Services (CMS) began requiring acute care hospitals participating in their Hospital Inpatient Quality Reporting Program to report CAUTIs in adult and pediatric intensive (critical) care units.
+In January 2015, CMS began requiring acute care hospitals to report CAUTIs in adult and pediatric medical, surgical, and medical/surgical inpatient wards.
+Critical care data are currently available and inpatient ward data will soon be available to the public on Hospital Compare.

 VDH HAI Program activities to address CAUTIs and UTIs: